brmcdoug/programmability/GRPC_Client_tutorial.md

    ```
 Note the json/ directory has numerous example get-config (and other RPC) filters

-# 3. Perform an filtered get-oper request:
+# 3. Perform a filtered get-oper request:

 Due to the fact that an unfiltered get-oper (get-oper *.*) might take years to complete, the CLI only allows filtered get-oper requests.
 In this example we'll ask for a subset of BGP RIB data: